Media portrayals of transgender people: North America

 Southern Comfort (2001) is a documentary film, directed by Kate Davis, that goes over the life of a transgender man, Robert Eads.
 As a transgender man, Robert was denied health care for his ovarian cancer because doctors were afraid their reputation would be negatively affected.
 The film being a documentary accentuates the factuality of the discrimination transgender people go through.
 The film took the audience through the life of Robert Eads– it showed his family, "chosen" family and his battle with ovarian cancer.
 His chosen family were his friends that he considered to be family.
 Due to the denial of attention to his ovarian cancer, Robert Eads died.
 By walking through Robert's life the audience is introduced to the various struggles that transgender people may face.
 This documentary film mainly focused on the struggles transgender people face in the healthcare system.
 The recognition of these issues advocated for change by displaying the prejudice and discrimination faced by transgender people in the healthcare system.

 In February 2006, Logo aired Beautiful Daughters, a documentary film about the first all-trans cast of The Vagina Monologues (1996), which included Addams, Lynn Conway, Andrea James, and Leslie Townseand directed by Josh Aronson and Ariel Orr Jordan.
-The film highlights trans women in film, regardless of their anatomy.
-The documentary focuses on a trans cast's challenges to make the production about the cast's identity.

 Also in 2006, Lifetime aired a movie biography on the murder of Gwen Araujo called A Girl Like Me: The Gwen Araujo Story.

 Additionally, in 2017 Jake Graf, a trans filmmaker released a short film called Dusk, which tells the story of a transgender man from his childhood through adulthood.
 The film highlights the struggles trans men go through with transitioning and the lack of resources and acceptance in society available to them.
 Chris, in the film, meets a dream woman named Julie, but struggles with self-identity and how life could be different.
 One of the struggles depicted is how gender roles are critiqued and expected in a closed society.
 Ultimately, the film ends with Chris being old with Julie and still in their romantic relationship, which helps Chris understand that some questions in life have no answers or right ones which make us who we are.